sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![github-advisory-database](images/python-codeql-ymlat.png)

+   >**Note:** When updating the `codeql.yml` file, be aware that the line number for the `Initialize CodeQL` section may shift slightly, potentially changing from line 66 to one or two lines higher or lower.
+Ensure you append the string `queries: security-extended` to the correct location under this section based on the current line numbers in your file.

 1. In the Code tab of the Python repository, navigate to the server folder to open the `routes.py` file and scroll down to **Line 40**.